zhiming99/rpc-frmwrk/logs.md

 ---
+[`Sat Feb 18 2023 06:00:24 PM Beijing`]
+1. Still trying to fix `EchoMany response lost`.
+Now the bug seems to be outside the rpc-frmwrk, and it needs some time to verify.
+2. Meanwhile, we have fixed the segment fault bug on python testcase `iftest` and `hellowld` quitting.
+3. We now have more time to put on the development of gmssl support.

 [`Sat Feb 04 2023 05:36:14 PM Beijing`]
 1. The mysterious `Errno 2` bug is finally fixed.
 It turns out to be a bug in the testscript.
 Besides, we have also fixed a memory leak, stream start failure and some other bugs.
 The progress is cheerful.
 2. There could still be an `EchoMany reponse lost` issue to fix.